gtcore902/myIP-backend/README.md

 ### Features

-Get the IP address from the headers or connection properties of the req object.
+Get the external IP address from the headers or connection properties of the req object.

 ### Usage